 Linearly elastic materials are described through two material constants (like Young’s modulus and Poisson ratio).
 In contrast, hyperelastic materials are described through a strain-energy density function.
 The strain-energy density can be used to derive a nonlinear constitutive model (i.e., stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors, etc.).
-There are several models proposed in the literature like Neo-Hookean, Mooney-Rivlin and Signorini models, which are available on the SimScale platform, as well as Ogden, Yeoh, Arruda-Boyce, which are not available on SimScale.
+There are several models proposed in the literature such as the Neo-Hookean, Mooney-Rivlin and Signorini models, which are available on the SimScale platform, as well as Ogden, Yeoh, Arruda-Boyce, which are not available on SimScale.
 A detailed mathematical description of these hyperelastic, strain-energy density functions can be found in the SimScale documentation.

 In general, elastomers demonstrate a strong dependence on the strain rate, temperature, and loading history.
 Their mechanical behavior can be separated into three regimes: glassy (and brittle), viscoelastic, and rubbery.
 As shown in Fig. 02 below, at a particular temperature, known as the glass transition temperature, the behavior is glassy (and brittle) in nature.
 At temperatures above it, the behavior changes to viscoelastic and can further shift to rubbery.

 Hyperelastic material models are ideally suited to describing the rubbery phase of elastomeric behavior.
 In this phase, the material can be assumed to be independent of loading history and temperature, and it displays the pure elastic response.

 Tip 01: “What is the glass transition temperature of the elastomer being modeled?”
-If the working temperature is significantly higher than the glass transition temperature of the elastomer, then the hyperelastic material model could be used.
+If the working temperature is significantly higher than the glass transition temperature of the elastomer, then the hyperelastic material model could be used in your FEA.

 In large deformation mechanics, it is important to be certain of what stress measures are being used.
 Unlike in linear elasticity, while using hyperelastic models, the undeformed (or reference) and deformed (or current) configurations need to be distinguished and addressed.
 For example, during a uniaxial tensile test, the area of the specimen is measured prior to the test (i.e., in the undeformed configuration) and the force is measured as the test progresses (i.e., in the deformed configuration).
 Thus, the “stress” plotted in the stress-strain curve obtained experimentally is the first Piola-Kirchhoff (or Nominal) stress.